Cyber Security

 It's essential to examine contracts closely to ensure a clear understanding of service level agreements (SLAs) and performance metrics.
 SLAs outline the expected standard of support, including response times and uptime guarantees, which are vital for maintaining operational efficiency in your organization.

 Be vigilant for hidden fees or extra charges that may arise from usage.
-Understanding the full range of potential costs can help you avoid budget overruns and ensure that your chosen supplier aligns with your financial expectations.
+Understanding the full range of potential costs can help you avoid and ensure that your chosen supplier aligns with your financial expectations.

 Make sure the contract includes clear terms for termination and renewal.
 This flexibility is key to avoiding long-term commitments that may not suit your evolving business needs.